Do Jesus' words to John disciples in Luke 7 have any meaning for us today?

 All this never dampened Rev. Self's vibrant Christian experience.
 It never crushed his faith.
 He just kept on loving Jesus and praising the Lord.

 The doctors finally decided to try to replace a valve in his heart.
 Not long before that surgery the Lord revealed to Rev. Self that he would not only recover from the operation but that he would also begin to walk again.

 He shared that vision with his medical doctor.
 "I'm sorry, Rev. Self," said the surgeon, "but you're only creating a false hope for yourself.
 There's no way this particular operation will have any effect on your paralysis.
 Please be realistic."

 But Johnny Lee Self knew he had heard from the Lord.
 Within days after the heart surgery, movement returned to his left side.
-Today, a once-lame preacher walks around Mansfield, Arkansas.
+Today, a once-lame preacher walks around Mansfield, AR.
 The wheelchair has been thrown away.

 God has visited His people!
 Alleluia!